-- 86. Animals, including birds and desirable insects, entering the trial site could consume GM sorghum.
+86. Animals, including birds and desirable insects, entering the trial site could consume GM sorghum.
 The proposed trial site would be enclosed in bird-proof netting, which would restrict access of large animals and birds to the trial site.
-In addition, the applicant proposes baiting to reduce the number of small rodents eating the GM sorghum grain (see Section 2.2 of Chapter 1).
-The small size and short duration of the proposed trial, combined with the netting and baiting, would restrict the numbers of animals that could be exposed to the GM sorghum. - 87.
-The applicant proposes that the GM sorghum would not be used for animal feed.
+The small size and short duration of the proposed trial, combined with the netting, would restrict the numbers of animals that could be exposed to the GM sorghum.

+87. The applicant proposes that the GM sorghum would not be used for animal feed.
 Thus, agricultural livestock would not be exposed to the GM sorghum.

-- 88. Toxicity is the adverse effect(s) of exposure to a dose of a substance as a result of direct cellular or tissue injury, or through the inhibition of normal physiological processes (Felsot, 2000).
-Allergenicity is the potential of a substance to elicit an immunological reaction following its ingestion, dermal contact or inhalation, which may lead to tissue inflammation and organ dysfunction (Arts et al., 2006). - 89.
-The gene product of the introduced gene is not known to be toxic in people or animals, and its orthologs are present in major crops, such as rice and maize (see Chapter 1 Section 4.1).
+88. Toxicity is the adverse effect(s) of exposure to a dose of a substance as a result of direct cellular or tissue injury, or through the inhibition of normal physiological processes (Felsot, 2000).
+Allergenicity is the potential of a substance to elicit an immunological reaction following its ingestion, dermal contact or inhalation, which may lead to tissue inflammation and organ dysfunction (Arts et al., 2006).

+89. The gene product of the introduced gene is not known to be toxic in people or animals, and its orthologs are present in major crops, such as rice and maize (see Chapter 1 Section 4.1).
 In addition, there is no reasonable expectation that the gene or its product would interact with components in the biochemical pathways for dhurrin production or nitrate accumulation in the GM sorghum.
 Non-GM sorghum plants naturally produce the toxins dhurrin (which is metabolised to cyanide) and nitrates (which are metabolised to nitrites) (OGTR, 2017).
-Dhurrin mostly occurs in leaves and is not present in grain, and dhurrin levels are higher in young growth or plants grown under drought conditions (Doggett, 1988).
+Dhurrin mostly occurs in leaves and is not present in grain, and dhurrin levels are higher in young growth or plants grown under drought conditions

+(Doggett, 1988).
 Nitrates accumulate in stems, leaves and roots rather than flowers or grain, and nitrate levels are higher in young plants or plants grown under unfavourable weather conditions (Sidhu et al., 2011).
 Sorghum with high levels of dhurrin or nitrates can be toxic to livestock grazing the crop or fed on the hay (Business Queensland - Cyanide and nitrate in sorghum crops).
 However, neither the introduced gene product nor the GM sorghum have been analysed for toxicity and this remains an area of uncertainty for this risk assessment.

-- 90. No evidence was found in the literature suggesting that non-GM sorghum could be toxic to humans through skin contact or inhalation of pollen, regardless of the levels of native toxins present. - 91.
-Pollen from cultivated non-GM sorghum has been reported to elicit allergic sensitivity in people in India (Davies, 2014).
+90. No evidence was found in the literature suggesting that non-GM sorghum could be toxic to humans through skin contact or inhalation of pollen, regardless of the levels of native toxins present.

+91. Pollen from cultivated non-GM sorghum has been reported to elicit allergic sensitivity in people in India (Davies, 2014).
 This is also expected to be the case for GM sorghum pollen.
 Also, a study of grass pollen allergies in Brisbane has identified allergic sensitivity to the pollen of Johnson grass (S. halepense) (Davies et al., 2012), which is closely related to cultivated sorghum (S. bicolor), so immunological cross-reactivity may exist.
 There is no expectation that the allergenicity would be increased due to the introduced parthenogenesis gene.